FLIR Energy Depends on Thermal Camera

 #1 reason to choose this film is the difficulty to see with the naked eye.
 A vehicle or personnel is marked and goes undetected by the naked eye.
 A 1 year lifetime expectation.

-Thankfully we have the technology to advance it to prevent and solve crimes, protect soldiers and officers and save lives.
+Thermal devices working together with thermal films will prevent and solve crimes, protect soldiers and officers and save lives.

 Contact me or schedule an appointment.